New Jersey Slavery Records is a searchable database that documents the history of slavery in our communities.

 Explore Records

 You can explore PERSON profile records to identify persons of African descent, enslavers, and other groups of people who interacted with enslaved persons, such as government officials, estate executors, and jailers.
 Person profiles provide biographical notes and link the individual to relevant events, places, and family members in the database.
 Person profiles also show connections between enslaved persons and their enslavers and make it possible to identify related people in the household.
+While viewing a person's profile, be sure to check the section marked "Linked resources" where you can expand a list of linked events that involve this participant.

 Start with PLACES to learn about New Jersey counties, towns, and historical sites that appear in our database.